romantomjak/env-vault/README.md

 This section describes how to use env-vault to safely store secrets and then pass them on to docker-compose.

+:rotating_light: **IMPORTANT!** :rotating_light:

+Avoid naming your vault `.env`.
+Files with this name are automatically read by docker compose as input for [configuration interpolation](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/#env-file).
+Since the vault is encrypted, docker compose will fail to parse it and you’ll see a cryptic error.

 ### docker-compose.yml

 Please note the `POSTGRES_PASSWORD` field that is set only as a key.
 This tells docker-compose to resolve the value on the machine on which the compose is running on.